 The duck totem being your totem animal, you are likely to be more inclined and responsible for your community.
 You will be social and enjoy being in the company of acquaintances and friend circles.

-You will also enjoy helping others, nurturing, and take care of your beloved ones.
+You will also enjoy helping others, nurturing, and taking care of your beloved ones.
 You will also be a good adviser since you understand better human psychology.
-People in this group also seek comfort and provide for those who believe in you.
+People in this group also seek comfort and provide for those who believe in them.
 You will also enjoy their closeness, such that you might block their progress unintentionally.
 You are sure to live a wonderful life in the ‘present’ and try to enjoy each moment spent.
 You will also be quite conventional and find the ‘status quo’ to be quite satisfactory.
 You will fight to protect your beloved ones and be willing to do anything for them.
 At times, you may be ready to sacrifice yourself to help others.

 The Duck Symbolism in Different Cultures

 Native American tribes in North America saw ducks as a symbol of fertility.
 Ducks were seen as being able to provide multiple opportunities for food and are also known for their calmness around water, which can be symbolic of peace or tranquility.
 However, they could also be seen as symbols that foreshadowed sickness because the death rate from disease (especially epidemics) was high during this time period.
 They believed that these birds had healing powers, so they brought an injured or sick person gifts such as food, clothing, and furs – but also live waterfowl at times.

 In Christianity, the Duck is a symbol of baptism.
 A duck was believed to be able to live in both water and air, which is symbolic of being baptized into the Holy Spirit (Matthew 28:19).
 The Christian Duck is also seen as bringing together opposites, such as light and darkness or life and death.